Shaswin18/login_practice/readme.md

 # Authentication API Documentation

 A RESTful API for user authentication.
-This API provides endpoints for user registration, login, logout, and a single protected route.
+This API provides endpoints for user login, logout, and a single protected route that requires the user to be logged in.

 Base URL for all API endpoints: https://login-practice-125p.onrender.com/ For example, to register a new user, send a POST request to: https://login-practice-125p.onrender.com/auth/signup